 Manon Voice is a board member of the Fair Housing Center of Central Indiana, a private non-for-profit organization whose mission is to ensure equal housing opportunities by eliminating housing discrimination through advocacy, enforcement, education, and outreach.
 She is also an editorial board member for Indy Maven, a publication connecting women in central Indiana through storytelling and events.
 In 2017, Manon Voice co-founded the Hear Me Project, an organization that practices the centering of powerful questions in civic dialogue to create spaces for individual and community healing.

 In 2017, Manon Voice was awarded the Power of Peace Award from the Peace Learning Center of Central Indiana and in 2018 she traveled to Avila, Spain with the organization Mystic Soul to study contemplative practices through the lens of Saint and Mystic Teresa de Avila.
-In 2018, Manon received a received a nomination for the Pushcart Prize in Poetry.
-Manon Voice is also a recipient of the 2020 Robert D. Beckmann, Jr. Emerging Artist Fellowship from the Arts Council of Indianapolis and was commissioned in 2019 to create a poem for the Art Council’s equity statement.
+In 2018, Manon received a nomination for the Pushcart Prize in Poetry.
+In 2020, Manon Voice was a featured Art and Soul artist with the Arts Council of Indianapolis; a recipient of the 2020 Robert D. Beckmann Jr. Emerging Artist Fellowship from the Arts Council of Indianapolis; the 2020 Activist in Residence for the Kurt Vonnegut Museum and Library, Banned Books Week; 2020 featured poet and speaker for Spirit and Place Festival Public Conversation and is a selected artist for the 2021 On-Ramp cohort with the Indiana Arts Commission.
 Manon Voice seeks to use her art and activism to create a communal space where dialogue, transformation, discovery, and inspiration can occur.
 She considers herself a poetic documentarian, exploring the blurry edges of our past, present, and future selves while illuminating the possibilities of our astounding human potential and capacity.

 Contributions to HumansandNature.org: